 Include a good amount of fresh, living foods into your diet.
 Why fresh?
 Many enzymes are destroyed at high temperatures and 118 degrees Fahrenheit is a commonly agreed upon limit.
 The enzyme loses its shape and becomes none functional when destroyed.
 Food processing such as canning, freezing, irradiating, and drying can either diminish their viability or destroy them.

 Fermented food can also be helpful in preserving ‘enzyme potential’ or improving your ‘body’s enzyme status’.
 In 2016 Frontiers in Microbiology published an article stating that fermenting foods can coax micro-organisms to produce beneficial enzymes.
 Further, the microorganisms in fermented foods create peptides, which can otherwise be created by your body breaking down proteins into peptide fragments via enzymes (Tamang, 2016)(Rice University).
 Perhaps fermented foods can save our body the hassle of generating peptides!
 Fermented foods are known to be great for digestion and aiding nutrient absorption.

 If you have trouble getting raw foods in, you might start with sauces, dressings and sides.
 In traditional cooking there is often a fresh or fermented accompaniment to a meal– think of Indian raw chutney, sauerkraut, miso, tempeh.
 A nice blender is an ally to quickly making raw recipes!

-To take a direct path one can take enzyme supplements.
+To take a direct path one can supplement with enzymes.
 Digestive and Systemic are the two main types of supplements described above.
 Enzymedica makes the most popular digestive enzyme blends coined ‘Digest Gold’.
 World Nutrition, who produces the systemic product Vitalzym, advises taking digestive enzymes with food and systemic enzymes on an empty stomach between meals.

 For additional consideration, what we consume, breath in, absorb through the skin, and what we make in our bodies all are all used in some way and enzymes help the body use the product.
 We might consider what we’re asking our bodies to process – what we consume, surround ourselves with, and put on our skin.
 Could getting more fresh air, making healthy choices and using more natural health and beauty products all could change the enzymatic activity in the body?